How much do I water my trees? How much water should I use when watering trees?

 These are just a few tree maintenance questions people ask when temperatures start to rise.

-- When watering trees, longer and at a slower rate at the base of plants to give them a deep soak that is much needed during hotter temperatures
+- Water trees at a slower rate at the base of plants.
+It gives them a deep soak that is much needed during hotter temperatures.

-- The amount of water needed to water your tree is difficult to calculate.
-Most newly planted trees will benefit with a thourough soaking 2-3 days per week for the first few weeks depending on rainfall, wind, and soil temperature.
-Poor soils that contain clay and do not drain well, need to be watched carefully so trees do not become overwatered.
-The top few inches of soil should dry out in-between watering cycles
+- The amount of water needed for specific trees is difficult to calculate.
+Most newly planted trees will benefit with a thorough soaking 2-3 days per week for the first few weeks.
+This depends on rainfall, wind, and soil temperature.
+Poor soils that contain clay and do not drain well need to be watched carefully so trees do not become overwatered.
+The top few inches of soil should dry out in-between watering cycles.

 Still not sure on how to water your tree?
 You can always check with your local Earl May experts on tree watering questions.